 In using Julius Caesar as a central figure, Shakespeare is less interested in portraying a figure of legendary greatness than he is in creating a character that is consistent with the other aspects of his drama.
-If Brutus and Cassius were eminently evil men insidiously planning the coldblooded murder of an eminently admirable ruler, Julius Caesar would be little more than a melodrama of suspense and revenge.
+If Brutus and Cassius were eminently evil men insidiously planning the cold-blooded murder of an eminently admirable ruler, Julius Caesar would be little more than a melodrama of suspense and revenge.
 On the other hand, if Caesar were wholly the bloody tyrant, there would be little cause for Brutus' hesitation and no justification for Antony's thirst for revenge.
-In fact, Shakespeare creates in Caesar a character that is sometimes reasonable, sometimes superstitious, sometimes compassionate, and sometimes arrogantly aloof.
+In fact, Shakespeare creates in Caesar a character that is sometimes arrogantly aloof.
 In so doing, he has projected Caesar as a man whom the nobility have just reasons to fear, yet who is not a villain.